Hanzala39/My-projects/README.md

 ## Programs:

-This repository contains programs of control structure , conditional structure etc.
+This repository contains programs of control structure , conditional structure etc All are written in C++.

 ![download (1)](https://github.com/user-attachments/assets/36a9f57a-aed3-422f-bbd1-c17686c8fec6)